mishave/COIT11222/Week7/Question4.md

 # Detailed Explanation of the matrix_mul Function

-In this document, we will be breaking down a Python function called `matrix_mul` which performs matrix multiplication.
+This Python function called `matrix_mul` performs matrix multiplication.
 The function takes two matrices, A and B, as inputs and returns a new matrix, C, which contains the result of the multiplication.

-Here is the code along with the detailed explanation of each part:

 ```python
 def matrix_mul(A, B):